Best Stethoscopes For Nurses in 2020 [ Our Top 10 Picks ]

 Stethoscopes are used to monitor and assess the health status of your patients.
-But there is more to picking the best stethoscopes for nurses than just coordinating the tubing with your scrub’s color.
+But there is more to picking the right stethoscope than just coordinating the tubing with your scrub’s color.
 You must assess acoustic sensitivity, chest piece suitability, the diaphragms, as well as its noise cancellation capability.
 If you find it daunting to weigh in all these features, check out the following selection of the top stethoscopes for nurses.

-The 3M Littmann Classic III is the golden-standard of the best stethoscopes for nurses.
+The 3M Littmann Classic III is the golden-standard of the nurse stethoscopes.
 It is a monitoring stethoscope designed for healthcare professionals in non-emergency environments and is characterized by unrivaled acoustic sensitivity.

 You can use it for either physical assessment, diagnosis, or patient monitoring on kids and adults alike, thanks to its versatile, tunable diaphragms.